A ketogenic diet lowers insulin levels, empties carbohydrate stores, and ultimately helps burn fat more efficiently.

 What Is the Keto Flu?

-Keto flu is the term used to describe flu-like symptoms that can occur as a result of switching to a ketogenic diet.
+Keto flu is the term used to describe flu-like symptoms that can occur due to switching to a ketogenic diet.

 The keto diet aims to burn fat instead of sugar as the primary energy source.
 The keto flu can occur because, in some cases, your body must first learn to metabolize fat efficiently.

-People often experience the symptoms of keto flu differently.
-Here are the most common signs (Bostock et al. 20201):
+The most common symptoms of the keto flu are (Bostock et al. 20201):

 - Brain fog